ali-chamas/Alex-ML-game/README.md

 - As a user, I want to build a static website and customize it myself using components of my choice.
 - As a user, I'm not a good designer, so I want AI to help me choose my website's color palette and theme.
 - As a user, I don't want to build the website from scratch, so I can use built in templates that the website offers.
+- As a user, I want to share my website to the world, so Drag & Host can host my website.
 - As a designer, I want to share my work on Drag & Host, so people can give me feedback and hire me to build their websites.

 <br><br>